 Normally under GST, the supplier of the goods or service is liable to collect tax from the recipient and remit the same with the Government.
-However, for some services, notified as reverse charge services, the recipient is made liable for payment of GST.
-Hence, its important to know whether the transaction involves reverse charge under GST.
+However, the recipient shall become liable if the services provided to the user notified as reverse charge services.
+Hence, the user and the service provider should know whether the transaction involves reverse charge under GST.

-Step 4: Is the Supplier Enrolled under GST Composition Scheme
+Step 4: Enrolling under GST Composition Scheme by Suppliers

 Typically, GST compliance requires the supplier to maintain extensive accounts, records and file 3 GST filing a month.
 However, many SMEs in India would find GST compliance tough and would require a simpler mechanism.
-Such businesses having a turnover of less than Rs.75 lakhs, can enroll under the GST Composition Scheme and pay a flat GST based on their aggregate turnover.
-Suppliers enrolled under GST composition scheme are required to declare on their invoice that they are composition Suppliers and not eligible to collect tax.
-Hence, its important to check if the supplier is enrolled under GST Composition Scheme.
+Such businesses having a turnover of less than Rs.75 lakhs, can enrol under the GST Composition Scheme and pay a flat GST based on their aggregate turnover.
+Suppliers enrolled under GST composition scheme should provide proper documents detailing the recognition as composition Suppliers and hence not eligible to collect tax.
+Hence, before the transaction, the user should verify if the supplier had enrolled under GST Composition Scheme.

 Step 5: Determine Type of Transaction